-Several SKYWARN Recognition Day operations occur in the Section annually.
+Several SKYWARN Recognition Day operations occur in the section and division annually.

-The Taunton SKYWARN Amateur Radio Club operates WX1BOX from the offices of the National Weather Service in Taunton (moving soon to Norton).
+The Taunton SKYWARN Amateur Radio Club operates WX1BOX from the offices of the National Weather Service in Norton.
 During SRD the group makes contacts on VHF/UHF repeaters throughout New England and also on EchoLink/IRLP-connected sites.

 The Boston Amateur Radio Club operates WX1BHO at the Blue Hills Observatory.
-During their most recent operation in 2017, they made contacts on 40, 20 and 15 meter phone, CW, and digital as well as on 2-meter simplex and the NEDECN DMR network.
+Their last event was on December 7, 2019.
+They made contacts on 40, 20 and 15 meter phone, CW, and digital as well as on 2-meter simplex and the NEDECN DMR network.

 The National Weather Service Gray, Maine Office is also active under call sign WX1GYX.